graphql/community-wg/rfcs/ambassador-program/overview-for-ambassadors.md

 * Highly knowledgeable about GraphQL and readily able to articulate those ideas
 * Be a model community member: Adhering to the code of conduct especially when critical of GraphQL or defending it to others criticism, remaining respectful, constructive and fair
 * Do not come across to other community members as selling another product, service or agenda
+* Agree to have your face, name, chosen socials and other relevant information displayed on the "people"/"ambassadors" graphql.org page
-* Already participating in one or more of:
+* Already participating in one or more of the Ambassador Tasks outlined below

+### Ambassador Tasks

+GraphQL Ambassadors are an important touchstone for people interested in GraphQL to learn more about it in a friendly and constructive way.

+As an Ambassador, you will do four or more ambassador tasks throughout your one year term.
+Your can do the same task four times, or a mixture of tasks.

+Ambassador tasks include:

-1.  **Community Leadership (Minimum 1 year)**
+1.  **Community Leadership**
     * Local Gathering organizer
     * Program committee member for a GraphQL focused event
     * Organize GraphQL related events
+    * Mentorship hours
+    * GraphQL Foundation community Discord moderation
 1. **Public Speaking**
     * Speaking at industry or GraphQL Foundation events about GraphQL or GraphQL projects
 1. **GraphQL Focused Content Creation**
     * Producing written content, both on GraphQL Foundation platforms and in other places
     * Have written a GraphQL focused book
     * Producing video and/or audio content, either on GraphQL Foundation platforms or in other places
+    * Building demo apps
 1. **Active Contribution to a GraphQL Foundation Project or Specification**
     * Have served on the Technical Steering Committee
     * Have actively maintained a GraphQL project or reference implementation
-    * Regular attendance at the GraphQL Working group or sub-working groups (Minimum 1 year)
+    * Attendance at the GraphQL working group or sub-working groups
 1. **Maintainer or A Main Contributor of a Key Open-Source GraphQL Related Project**
     * For example, GraphQL implementations

-### Ambassador Tasks

-GraphQL Ambassadors will be an important touchstone for people interested in GraphQL to learn more about it in a friendly and constructive way.

-They will do one or more of the following throughout their one year term:

-* Conference & meetup talks on GraphQL
-* Local gathering organization
-* Written GraphQL content, both on GraphQL platforms and off
-* Video / audio GraphQL content, both on GraphQL platforms and off
-* Building demo apps
-* Mentorship hours
+1. **Outreach for GraphQL Foundation initiatives**
+    * Discussion and guidance helping a non-Foundation project to adopt, test and provide feedback on a GraphQL Specification proposal
-* GraphQL Community Discord moderation
+    * Organizing a venue for a GraphQL Local
-* Cross-project collaboration with open source projects outside of the GraphQL GitHub organization
+    * Media outreach with a measurable impact eg publication in a major tech outlet or mainstream media

 ### What the Foundation offers